benblack769/benblack769.github.io/posts/blog/rect_cover.md

 The NP-hardness of set-cover should give us pause.
 Even though the geometric simplicity of rectangular cover means that it is possibly not NP-hard, it will still likely be expensive to compute an exact solution.
 Note that radial cover is also thought to be fairly hard to find exactly optimal solutions to.

-So we can turn to approximation algorithms with a good concience.
-Luckily, set-cover is known to have an effective and simple approximation algorithm: [Greedy selection](https://en.wikipedia.org/wiki/Set_cover_problem#Greedy_algorithm).
-Simply choosing the best tile every time is good enough to achive good results.
+So we can turn to approximation algorithms with a good concience that we are probably not passing by some efficient exact solution.
+Luckily, set-cover is known to have a provably effective and simple approximation algorithm: [Greedy selection](https://en.wikipedia.org/wiki/Set_cover_problem#Greedy_algorithm).
+In our language, greedy selection means simply iteratively choosing the tile which covers the most so-far uncovered objects.
+And the correspondence to set-cover's approximation bounds proof is suggestion that this algorithm is good enough to achive good results.

-Naively scoring the tiles the first time around using the intersection checker is an `O(N * M^2 * log(N)))` operation, as there are `O(N * M)` tiles, as there are `O(M)` tiles generated for each object in the densest areas of the region, and each scoring operation takes `O(M log(N))` to count all the containments.
+Naively scoring the tiles using the intersection checker is an `O(N * M^2 * log(N)))` operation, as there are `O(N * M)` tiles, as there are `O(M)` tiles generated for each object in the densest areas of the region, and each scoring operation takes `O(M log(N))` to count all the containments.
 In a sparse enough system, where `M` is below 50, this complexity is quite acceptable.